JoeAxon/reposit-tech-test/README.md

 ## Overview

 Most of the functionality lives in `src/property.ts`.
-I opted to use simple type aliases and functions throughout as I don't think the requirements warranted anything more elaborate.
+I opted to use simple type aliases and functions throughout.
+More structure might be warranted given additional requirements.

 The provided data files are included in the `/data` directory.